-Good mood food where it’s found: fortified products such as milk and orange juice.
+Good mood food where it’s found: fortified products such as milk and orange juice, as well as cereals and some breads.
 However, the richest source of vitamin D is the sun.
 Spending 15 minutes outside each day will give you the amount you need.

 This mineral is vital to a healthy immune system and plays a role in regulating how your neurons communicate with each other, which can affect your learning ability and memory function.

 Good mood food where it’s found: meat, shellfish, whole grains, chickpeas, some nuts and cocoa powder.

 “Keep in mind: You want to always get the nutrients you need from food first, because your body knows what to do with them,” Cheng says.
 “However, in cases like omega-3s, which aren’t found in very many natural sources, a supplement could be beneficial.”

 Here’s one of Connie’s “good mood food” recipes, which includes ingredients – chickpeas and cocoa powder – that will give your body a tasty dose of zinc and tryptophan:

 Get in the matcha mood

 Matcha is powdered pure green tea leaves that come from plants specially grown in an environment that stimulates higher production of antioxidants.
 Direct consumption of the leaves puts their nutrients on your body’s fast track to fighting free radicals.